vespa-engine/blog/_posts/2022-01-27-billion-scale-knn-part-two.md

 * **max-links-per-node** Specifies how many links are created per vector inserted into the graph.
 The default value in Vespa is 16.
 The [HNSW paper](https://arxiv.org/abs/1603.09320) calls this parameter **M**.
-A higher max-links-per node increases memory usage and reduces indexing throughput, but also improves the quality of the graph, and one can expect higher accuracy with higher values.
-The range [8-48] is reasonable.
+A higher value of *max-links-per node* increases memory usage and reduces indexing throughput, but also improves the quality of the graph.
 Note that the parameter also defines the memory consumption of the algorithm (which is proportional to *max-links-per-node*).

 * **neighbors-to-explore-at-insert**  Specifies how many neighbors to explore when inserting a vector in